 There is a free demo, but no free trial.

 Initial setup and onboarding gets handled via “Free 1-1 Success Coaching.”
 This serves as a single point of contact for a successful transition, to make sure enough support is provided to get things underway.

 Afterwards, we only found a single option for support - an 800 number.
 We did not find any hours of operation, nor did we find chat, email, fax or a support portal.
 We also looked for some self help content, such as a webinar, ebook, or online articles, but did not find these either.

 Kareo works as a SaaS through a web browser, with storage in the cloud.
 There is also software for installation on a computer platform, although only Windows, and not Mac.
 Similarly, a single mobile platform is supported, iOS, leaving out users of the Android platform.
 A key advantage of a SaaS is that the software updates happen on the back end, and not at the physician’s practice.

 Kareo is an EHR built by physicians to streamline the workflow of a busy outpatient practice.
 Highs include electronic superbills, the telemedicine module for virtual housecalls, and the well done Patient Portal.
-Kareo’s misses focus on the difficulty in obtaining pricing, the challenges with entering non-vaccine office medications, and problems in entering ICD-10 codes for clinical encounters.
+Kareo’s misses focus on the difficulty in obtaining pricing, the challenges with entering non-vaccine office medications, the single support option, and the need for a changelog of updates.
 For practices focused on outpatient, primary care, Kareo is a modern, and clean choice for clinicians.

 - We've also highlighted the best Electronic Health Record software